adopt-liveview/adopt-liveview/priv/pages/2026/04-28-v2-simple-forms-with-ecto-en_US.md

 Very similar to `mount/3`, our function also uses changeset to create `Phoenix.HTML.Form`.
 We had two modifications:

 - We pass the `product_params` to the changeset so that the new data is validated.
-- We use `Map.put/3` to define THAT the changeset is in validation mode.
+- We use `Map.put/3` to define that the changeset is in validation mode.
 This is necessary so that our LiveView knows that the changeset has been validated and errors can be rendered.

 ## Recap!